|

 website.

-The photograph at right shows the state capitol building
+The photograph above shows the state capitol building

 in Oklahoma City, Oklahoma.